 You don’t want to spend an arm and a leg on online budgeting tools.
 In my frugal opinion, that just defeats the purpose.
 Additionally, you don’t want to use overly complex tools that generate such meticulous reports that the thought of it gives you a panic attack.

 “Budgeting has only one rule: Do not go over budget.” — Leslie Tayne

 While Tayne speaks the truth, that’s easier said than done — especially when you don’t have the right tools.
 After all, these tools make it easier to create and stick to your budget so that you can achieve your financial goals.
 And, in some cases, it makes budgeting a little less overwhelming and panic-induing.

 The solution?
-Affordable budgeting tools — and by that, I mean free.
+Affordable free online budgeting tools — and by that, I mean free.
 What’s more, they should also be incredibly easy to use.

 Free and simple ways to budget.

 Going old school by using pen and paper meets these criteria.
 You simply jot down your expenses and categorize them.
 The downside is that they don’t help anticipate future expenses.
 Plus, unless you carry around a notepad, you won’t always have these materials on you when you need to add new items.